Theoretical analysis of FMR-driven spin pumping current and its properties via Self-Consistent Harmonic Approximation: SCHA formalism

 and

-for the renormalization parameters associated with exchange and Zeeman energies, respectively.
+where the indexes $E$ and $B$ states for the exchange and the static magnetic field ($B^x$) contribution, respectively.
+A quick demonstration of the above equations is given in Appendix (\ref{appendix1}).
 In addition, to determine $\rho_E$ and $\rho_B$, we must also resolve the equation of the magnetization $M^x=(g\mu_B/a^3)\langle S^x\rangle$, where $a^3$ is the unit cell volume and

 At finite temperatures, the expected values are determined by the statistical average using Eq. (\ref{eq.a}).
 At a critical temperature $T_c$, both parameters abruptly drop to zero, and so the SCHA is suitable only for $T<T_c$.